 Pollen and spores are the reproductive structures (microorganisms) of plants and fungi, and thus have key function during plant and fungal life cycles.
 Identification of pollen and spores provides useful information in various fields, for instance in public health for allergy forecasts, in ecology for monitoring of life cycles of vegetation and mycobiota, and in forensics for temporal and spatial determination of a criminal event.
 Unfortunately, current studies are still confined to visual measurements of pollen and spore morphologies under a microscope and the research has remained basically unchanged over the last hundred years.
 The identification requires laborious visual recognition of bioparticles by a skilled microscopist with specific knowledge of pollen and spore morphology.

-Recently infrared (FTIR) and Raman spectroscopies have attracted attention as a methods for characterisation of plants and fungi.
-As opposed to morphological characterisation with microscopy, these two vibrational spectroscopies offer an operator-independent approach based on chemical characterisation via identifiable spectral features.
-Roughly, a spectrum of a microorganism contains specific signatures of the constituent biomolecules, such as lipids, proteins, carbohydrates and grain wall biopolymers (sporopollenins, cellulose and chitin).
+Recently, infrared (FTIR) and Raman spectroscopies have attracted attention as methods for characterisation of plants and fungi.
+As opposed to morphological characterisation with microscopy, these two vibrational spectroscopy techniques offer an operator-independent approach based on chemical characterisation via identifiable spectral features.
+Roughly, a spectrum of a microorganism contains specific signatures of the constituent biomolecules, such as lipids, proteins, carbohydrates, pigments and grain wall biopolymers (sporopollenins, cellulose, glucan and chitin).
 These chemicals are the principal structural and nutritious components of microorganisms, and they are responsible for the majority of phenotypic attributes.
 Since the corresponding spectral signals of these chemicals are highly specific, vibrational spectroscopy is an excellent tool for biochemical analysis of plants and fungi.

 Plant Phenotyping by Vibrational Spectroscopy of Pollen